IddaAydda/IddaAydda.github.io/README.md

 *Career*

+**2014–2016**:
-**2014–2016**: Early career and Bcos U Will Never B Free At age 16, O'Connor began playing the guitar and started to produce his own music using Apple's Logic software.
+Early career and Bcos U Will Never B Free.
+At age 16, O'Connor began playing the guitar and started to produce his own music using Apple's Logic software.
 At this age, he also began attending the BRIT School where he studied drumming and was one of four percussionists in his year; the relative rareness of his primary instrument provided him with wide exposure to various projects of others in his school which he credits with exposing him to new music.

 On 4 September 2015, O'Connor self-released his debut mixtape Bcos U Will Never B Free on SoundCloud and Bandcamp.
 Upon listening to the album, fellow English musician and producer Two Inch Punch got in touch with him, providing him with a management team.
 The two have continued to collaborate throughout O'Connor's career in the form of the tracks "UNO", "Best Friend", and "Untitled".
 The album also caught the attention of American rapper Tyler, the Creator, who sent him an email describing his enjoyment of the project.
 This led to him flying O'Connor out the following year to Los Angeles to collaborate on his album Flower Boy, with him co-writing and contributing vocals to the songs "Boredom" and "Foreword".
 On 17 November 2016, O'Connor released the single "UNO", a song Clash magazine described by writing, "The buoyant keyboard riff underpins a hypnotic half-spoken vocal, one that veers from topic to topic in a hazy burst of creative mania."
 On 25 January 2017, he released the single "Best Friend" (premiering on Apple Music's Beats 1 station), followed later in the year by the release of his debut studio album Apricot Princess.
 His work was compared by Aimee Cliff of The Fader in 2017 to "other artsy, post-genre teen artists, such as Kevin Abstract or Steve Lacy".